KenyanOfficial/30-Days-Of-Python/Python_frameworks/README.md

 </details>

 ##
-### 2. Microframework
+## 2. Microframework

 These are lightweight frameworks that don’t offer additional functionalities and features, such as database abstraction layer, form validation, and specific tools and libraries.
 Developers using a microframework need to add a lot of code and additional requirements manually.
+See examples below;-
 ##
-### 3. Asynchronous Framework
+## 3. Asynchronous Framework

 Gaining popularity recently, any asynchronous framework is a microframework that allows for handling a large set of concurrent connections.
 Typically, an asynchronous framework built for Python uses the programming language’s asyncio library.
+See examples below;-

  <details><summary><h3>A. AIOHTTP</h3></summary>
   - A. AIOHTTP